 But Chipiron's approach suggests the solution isn't necessarily building cheaper machines.
 While competitors focus on miniaturization or cost reduction, Kervella's team is exploring how to fundamentally reimagine MRI access itself.
 The strategy represents a shift from hardware innovation to infrastructure innovation - potentially more scalable and immediately impactful.

 The medtech funding surge provides perfect runway for such ambitious challenges.
-According to industry analysis, diagnostics companies are attracting unprecedented investor interest, driven by aging populations, preventive care trends, and AI-powered imaging advances. sits at the intersection of these trends, potentially positioned to capture significant market share.
+According to industry analysis, diagnostics companies are attracting unprecedented investor interest, driven by aging populations, preventive care trends, and AI-powered imaging advances.
+Chipiron sits at the intersection of these trends, potentially positioned to capture significant market share.